A Distributed Computationally Aware Quantizer Design via Hyper Binning: Problem Statement

 where ${\bf a}$ is the nonzero normal and $S^{n-1}$ is the unit sphere.

 Projection of ${\bf x}\in\mathbb{R}^n$ onto $\eta$ \cite[Ch.
 E.5]{dattorro2010convex} is given as

 We shall let $s$ and $J$ denote the number of sources and hyperplanes, respectively.
 A hyperplane arrangement of size $J$ in an $s$ dimensional source space creates at most $r(s,J)=\sum\nolimits_{k=0}^s \binom{J}{k}\leq 2^J$ regions.
-Hyperplanes in general position\footnote{A plane arrangement is said to be in general position (GP) if and only if every $k \times k$ sub-matrix of $A$ has non zero determinant.} (GP) divide the space to $r(s,J)$ regions \cite{rini2019comparison}.
+Hyperplanes in general position (GP) divide the space to $r(s,J)$ regions \cite{chataignon2019comparison}.
+In this paper, for the sake of presentation, we study the case $s=2$.
+We represent the source data by feature vectors $\{{\bf x}_t\}\in \mathbb{R}^n$ that are mixtures of Gaussian variables and sampled from a training set where $t$ denotes the index of ${\bf x}_t$, which we detail in Sect. \ref{HyperBinDesign}.

-\begin{ex} A hyperplane arrangement of size $J=3$ for $n=2$ in GP divides the space into $r(2,3)=7$ regions.
-An example configuration is shown in Fig. \ref{fig:GP}.
+\begin{ex} A hyperplane arrangement of size $J=3$ for $n=2$ in GP divides the space into $r(2,3)=7$ regions. \end{ex}